 The Social Security Administration (SSA) makes changes to Social Security programs every October that go into effect the following January.
 The biggest changes tend to concern Cost of Living Adjustments (COLA), which ensure that retirement, disability and survivors benefits keep pace with increases in the cost of living.
 Calculating your benefits amidst these regular changes can sometimes be challenging.
 To give you a better sense of how they’ll affect your situation, we’ve taken a closer look at the changes that will take effect in January 2023.

 A financial advisor can help you create a financial plan to keep up with inflation and pay for your retirement needs and goals.

 Increased Payment to Beneficiaries

-In October 2020, Social Security announced a 1.3% hike in its COLA for 2021, an increase that will begin to be paid in January 2021.
-That’s slightly less than the average annual increase over the last 10 years, which is 1.3%.
-It’s also the smallest increase since 2017.
-In 2019 beneficiaries saw a 1.6% increase in payments due to COLA.
+Social Security announced a 8.7% hike in its COLA for 2023, an increase that will begin to be paid in January 2023.
+That’s substantially more than the average annual increase over the last 10 years, which was 5.9% in 2022 and 1.3% in 2021.

 The COLA increase is calculated by the Bureau of Labor Statistics (BLS), based on consumer price data, in order to neutralize the effects of inflation.

 The 8.7% increase for 2023 means different things depending on what type of Social Security support the beneficiary was receiving.